Depression. Causes, symptoms, treatment of the disease

 - fullness and meaningfulness of life;

-- the fulfillment of their human purpose.
+- fulfillment of one's human purpose.

 Fatigue is a complex subjective experiences accompanying the development of a state of fatigue.
 Fatigue is characterized by: